kramphub/kiya/README.md

 ### Prerequisites

 #### GCP
 Kiya uses your authenticated Google account to access the Secret Manager / Storage Bucket, KMS and Audit Logging.
 The bucket stores the encrypted secret value using the label as the storage key.

 	gcloud auth application-default login

 #### AWS
-Kiya uses your AWS credentials to access the AWS Parameter Store.
+Kiya uses your AWS credentials to access the AWS Parameter Store (part of Systems Management).
 All values are stored using the specified encryption key ID or the default key set for your AWS Account.

 ## Install